 Questions about your quartz?
 Contact us or call (615) 606-9593.

 Quartzite gives you the look of marble with far more durability, but it is still a natural stone — which raises a common question: does quartzite need to be sealed?
-The short answer is yes, but less anxiously than marble.
-Here is what you actually need to do to keep quartzite protected.
+The short answer is yes, but far less anxiously than marble.
+Here is what you actually need to do to keep your quartzite protected, how often, and why it is one of the easier natural stones to live with.

 The straight answer

 Yes, quartzite benefits from sealing.
-It is a natural stone with some porosity, so sealing helps protect it from stains in a kitchen environment where oils, wine, and juice are common.
+It is a natural stone with some porosity, so sealing protects it from staining in a kitchen where oils, wine, and juice are common.
 The good news is that quartzite is denser and less porous than marble, so sealing is more of a sensible precaution than a constant worry.
+And critically, because quartzite resists acid etching far better than marble, you do not face marble’s biggest maintenance headache.
 With quartzite, sealing is protective; with marble, careful daily caution is mandatory.

 How often to seal quartzite

-Most quartzite does well with sealing about once a year, though it depends on the specific stone — some dense quartzites need it less often, while more porous ones benefit from more frequent sealing.
-As with any natural stone, the water-drop test is your guide: put a small puddle of water on the surface, wait about 15 minutes, and if it soaks in or darkens the stone, it is time to reseal.
+Most quartzite does well with sealing about once a year, though it depends on the specific stone — very dense quartzites can go longer between applications, while more porous ones benefit from more frequent sealing, especially in heavy-use areas.
+As with any natural stone, the water-drop test is your guide: put a few drops of water on the surface, wait 15 to 30 minutes, and if it soaks in or darkens the stone, it is time to reseal.
 If it beads, you are good.
+Test the busy zones near the sink and stove separately, since they wear first.

 How to seal quartzite

 The process mirrors sealing granite and is just as easy.
 Clean the surface with mild soap and water and let it dry fully.
-Apply a quality stone sealer evenly per the product instructions, let it soak in for the recommended time, then wipe off all excess before it dries.
-A second coat is sometimes recommended.
+Apply a quality penetrating stone sealer evenly per the product instructions, let it soak in for the recommended time (often 10 to 15 minutes), then wipe off all excess before it dries to avoid a hazy residue.
+A second coat is sometimes recommended for thirstier stones.
 The whole job takes only a few minutes.
-See our companion guide on how to seal granite for the same technique.
+See our companion guide on how to seal granite for the same technique in more detail.

 Daily care for quartzite

-Day to day, quartzite is wonderfully low-fuss: clean with warm water, mild dish soap, and a soft cloth.
-Avoid abrasive pads, bleach, vinegar, and ammonia, which can wear down the sealer.
+Day to day, quartzite is wonderfully low-fuss: clean with warm water, a few drops of mild dish soap, and a soft cloth, or a stone-safe cleaner.
+Avoid abrasive pads, bleach, vinegar, lemon, and ammonia, which can wear down the sealer.
 Wipe up acidic spills promptly.
-Because quartzite resists etching far better than marble, you can relax a bit more than marble owners — but good habits still keep it looking its best.
+Because quartzite resists etching far better than marble, you can relax a bit more than marble owners do — but good habits still keep it looking its best.
 See our full care guide.

 A note on “soft quartzite”

-Some stones sold as quartzite are actually softer and more porous than true quartzite, which affects sealing needs.
-A reputable fabricator can confirm what your slab really is, so you know how to care for it.
+Because quartzite is trendy and commands a premium, some softer stones — including certain dolomitic marbles — are occasionally sold under the quartzite name.
+These look like quartzite but behave more like marble, etching and absorbing more readily, which changes the care they need.
+A reputable fabricator can confirm whether a slab is true quartzite with a simple test, so you know exactly how to care for it.
 This is one more reason to buy from an experienced shop and select your actual slab.
 Learn more in what is quartzite.

 Frequently asked questions